-OTA 101 - Introduction to Occupational Therapy Assistant
+OTA 101- Introduction to Occupational Therapy Assistant

 An introduction to the profession of occupational therapy and the role of the occupational therapy assistant.
-Topics include the history, philosophy, terminology, theoretical frames of reference, ethics and organizational structures of the profession, medical terminology and documentation skills.
-Two lecture hours per week.
-2 credits
+Topics include the history, philosophy, terminology, theoretical frames of reference, ethics and organizational structures of the profession, and medical terminology.
+Utilizing one's occupation in the promotion of health and wellness will be examined through readings, video viewing, discussions, and class activities.
+3 credits